Surprise view image

 The stepped path

-Further on up and the path becomes stepped as it heads towards the base
+Further on up and the path becomes stepped as it heads towards

-popular choice of many.
-There are some steps that lead up to a grassy ledge.
+Here we are at the base of the summit scramble.
+There are some steps that lead up to

 The scrambly section